 An article described the university’s sustainable cleaning solution.
 According to the report, a machine attaches to taps and produces stable aqueous ozone using electricity (SAO).
 This “engineered water” has proven to be as effective as traditional chemicals while still being environmentally friendly.
 Residents and custodians believed their space was equally as clean utilizing SAO.

 Upon installation, the “Green Cleaning” system was the only one at any university on the West Coast.
 The California Higher Education Sustainability Conference awarded the program a best practice award.
 Mirrielees House and Wilbur Hall residents were among the first to use SAO from their laundry rooms, saving them time and money while improving the efficiency of their dorm room cleaning operations.
 Green cleaning will be implemented in all schoolhouses by 2024, according to the Residential and Dining Enterprises.

 Moreover, the Mirrielees House gives students a chance to self-prepare their meals in a private kitchen — no meal plan required.
 However, they still have other options: buy a Stanford Dining meal plan, or use Cardinal Dollars to buy meals at R&DE’s retail cafes or residential dining halls.

 At Stanford, housing and meal plans have separate pricing.
-The cost of the accommodation alone for a typical student ranges from $4,090 to $4,370.
+The cost of living on campus alone for a typical student ranges from $4,090 to $4,370.